 "From the successes of our initial pilot study, by September 2020 we'd moved on to do a more significant roll-out in Leeds.
-The AHSN were instrumental in sourcing the funding from NHSX that helped to make that possible.
-By

-April 2021, again by working in partnership with the AHSN and the local health system, we'd moved on to a West Yorkshire-wide launch.
+Health Innovation Yorkshire & Humber was instrumental in sourcing the funding from NHSX that helped to make that possible.
+By April 2021, again by working in partnership with Health Innovation Yorkshire & Humber and the local health system, we'd moved on to a West Yorkshire-wide launch.
 It grew from city scale to a regional scale.
 In summer 2021, we then deployed into the Humber region, so it became something that involved multiple health systems in the Yorkshire and Humber footprint."